Fiesta Tableware Company

-The Fiesta Tableware Company (formerly The Homer Laughlin China Company) is a ceramics manufacturer located in Newell, West Virginia, United States.
+The Fiesta Tableware Company (formerly The Homer Laughlin China Company) is a ceramics manufacturer in Newell, West Virginia, United States.
 Established in 1871, it is widely known for its Art Deco glazed dinnerware line, Fiesta.

-In March 2020, the storied Homer Laughlin China Company sold its food services divisions and the Homer Laughlin name to Steelite International, a British-based international tableware manufacturer.
-The company retained its retail division, including the prominent Fiesta line as well as the manufacturing and marketing operations in Newell, West Virginia — rebranding the company as the Fiesta Tableware Company.

 In 2002, The New York Times called Fiesta "the most collected brand of china in the United States".

+In March 2020, the company sold its food services divisions and the Homer Laughlin name to Steelite International, a British-based international tableware manufacturer.
+The company retained its retail division, including the prominent Fiesta line as well as the manufacturing and marketing operations in Newell, and rebranded as the Fiesta Tableware Company.